PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 Follow the instructions and type `BURN` to finish setting the eFuse.

+### Re-enable Flash Encryption

+To re-enable flash encryption, enable the option `Enable flash encryption on boot` in the configuration menu, and build and flash the application.
+The bootloader will automatically set the next bit in the FLASH_CRYPT_CNT eFuse to enable flash encryption; there is no need for the user to manually burn the efuse.

 ## Enable Secure Boot After Flash Encryption is Enabled

 You can follow [this procedure](https://github.com/PBearson/ESP32_Secure_Boot_Tutorial) to enable secure boot even after flash encryption already enabled.
-You will first need to temporarily disable flash encryption, otherwise you cannot upload new plaintext firmware images to the ESP32.
+There is no need to disable flash encryption.